cosmos/gaia/docs/migration/cosmoshub-3.md

 what full node operators will upgrade to and run in this next major upgrade__.
 Following Cosmos SDK version v0.41.0 and Tendermint v0.34.3.

+Validators should expect that at least 16GB of RAM needs to be provisioned to process the first new block on cosmoshub-4.

 ## Major Updates

 There are many notable features and changes in the upcoming release of the SDK.
 Many of these